satansdeer/satansdeer.github.com/content/legacy-posts/getting-schwifty-with-pull-requests/index.md

 $ git status
 ```

-Now you'll see all the changes that were introduced in that huge PR in uncommited state.
+Now you'll see all the changes that were introduced in that PR in uncommited state.
 You can start commiting the changes and making stacked PRs.

 ## First Pull Request